yeodoug.com - Resources

 "Like most things in life, your instrument and its tuning is a matter of paying your money and taking your choice.
 There is no single answer that's right for everybody.
 As a consequence, it's a mistake to assume that someone else's solution is necessarily right for you.
 Consider what kind of playing you do, and use the equipment that makes your playing easier."

-Following up on this thought, may I add one word of caution for young players: don't buy a horn (or mouthpiece, or anything in the world, for that matter) just because "Joe Bigname" uses it.
+Following up on this thought, may I add one word of caution for young players: don't buy an instrument (or mouthpiece, or anything in the world, for that matter) just because "Joe Bigname" uses it.
 Buy it because YOU like it.
-Of course you should get advice from different people, inquire of people whom you respect and check out what your peers are using; contributions to the trombone-l email list can be very helpful.
+Of course you should get advice from different people, inquire of people whom you respect, and check out what your peers are using; contributions to the Trombone-l electronic discussion list or TromboneChat can be very helpful.
 But in the end, make an informed, personal decision and buy (or use) what YOU like.
-As I said earlier, one man's passion is another man's poison.
+As I said earlier, one person's passion is another person's poison.
+Try everything.

 Remember these lines from Paul Hindemith's poem, "Das Posthorn" from the 4th movement of his Alto Horn Sonata (which, by the way, is a terrific piece on either alto or bass trombone - I find it much more interesting to play or listen to than his "Trombone Sonata"):